Andygol/andygol.github.io/index_en.md

 All we need is a repeat step 3
 `osm2pgsql -с —s -S ~/Documents/Mapbox/Studio/3dp/dp-default.style -d gisdb -C 4000 --number-processes 2 dp-buildings.osm`

-You can add a `-c` to remove existing data in the database
+You can add `-c` to remove existing data in the database

 ## 6. Creating SQL queries